Mon District, Nagaland

 Population of Mon District

-As per the Census 2011, Mon District has a total population of 2,50,260 people, consisting of 1,31,753 males and 1,18,507 females.
-There are 41,978 households in the district with an average population density of 140 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, Mon District had a population of 2,50,260 people living in 41,978 households.
+The population comprised 1,31,753 males and 1,18,507 females, with an average population density of 140 people per km².
+The table below provides a rural-urban comparison of these statistics.

 CategoryTotalRuralUrban